 How to Make a Moving Paper Plate Shark Craft:

-First you will need to download and print out our Shark Paper Plate Craft Template (It is file #154 in our free printable resource library.) or plan to draw and cut out your own pieces freehand.
+First you will need to print out our Shark Paper Plate Craft Template (available for free by filling out the form near the bottom of this post) or plan to draw and cut out your own pieces freehand.

 Next, cut out all of the pieces from the PDF template.
 Use them to trace onto colored paper.